Not Going Out: Production

 The flat in which Lee and Kate/Lucy lived from 2006 to 2015 is No. 17.
 In a DVD commentary for the first series, it was mentioned that "Number 17" was originally considered as a title for the series, before the name "Not Going Out" was decided upon.

-DVD releases
+Home media

+The series has been released on DVD.
 Although filmed and broadcast in HD, no Blu-rays have been released to date.
 All episodes up to the end of Series 4 feature different video post-production to the broadcast versions, giving them a US-style 'filmlook' effect, however this was dropped from the Series 5 DVD onwards.
 The episodes Movie and Drunk are slightly extended for DVD, featuring shots and lines cut or censored for their original BBC One transmission.
 Some music tracks are replaced by soundalikes for release.